The FAQ Files: Should I Hire a Professional Editor?

 How Do I Know If You’re the Right Editor?

 I work gently but thoroughly.
 I’ll always explain why I’ve made a suggestion.
 And I’ll listen, carefully, to what you want to say.
-Whether you’re writing for your business, your audience, or yourself, I’m here to support your work, not to change it beyond recognition.
+I’m here to support your work, not to change it beyond recognition.

 (Also: if you’re a little shy or unsure about sharing your writing, that’s okay.
 I understand — I’m quietly spoken too, and you’re in safe hands.)